Physics-Informed Neural Networks for Solving Two-Flavor Neutrino Oscillations in Vacuum and Matter Environments for Atmospheric and Reactor Neutrinos: Conclusions and outlook

 \section{Conclusions and outlook}

 We have demonstrated the efficacy of Physics-Informed Neural Networks as mesh-free solvers for two-flavor neutrino oscillations in vacuum, and constant matter density profiles.
-PINNs can reproduce oscillation probabilities with high accuracy, provided that the hyperparameters, particularly learning rate and iteration count, are carefully tuned to overcome spectral bias and resolve high-frequency phase information in the Schr\"odinger evolution.
+PINNs can reproduce oscillation probabilities with high accuracy, provided that the hyperparameters are carefully tuned to overcome spectral bias and resolve high-frequency phase information in the Schr\"odinger evolution.

 This study serves as a proof-of-concept that deep learning frameworks can handle unitary quantum evolution and stiff gradients characteristic of neutrino phenomenology.
 Promising directions for future work include: